thygesteffensen/PAMU_CDS/ReadMe.md

 ## Getting Started

-First of all, replace your XrmMockup dependency with the [development version](https://www.nuget.org/packages/bd1fe5ca33fd455dafb99d34768b8de4/) developed to this project.
-The development version is build on the latest version of XrmMockup.
+First of all, replace your XrmMockup with version [1.7.1](https://www.nuget.org/packages/XrmMockup365/) or higher.

 When configuring XrmMockup, add the following to the `XrmMockupSettings` when configuring your `XrmMockup365` instance:
 ```c#